Perry Park, Colorado: History

-Perry Park Ranch

-In 1967, Lee Stubblefield (a retired Air Force officer) purchased the ranch for $2,000,000 and formed the Colorado Western Development Company.
-Mr. Stubblefield platted the current layout of Perry Park Ranch.
-The Perry Park Country Club was also developed during this time and opened in 1971.
-The platted area within the park continues to be developed by outside real estate investors and future residents.
-As platted lots become improved with roads and utilities (initiated and paid for by lot owners), homes are permitted to be built.

 Geography

 Perry Park is located in south-central Douglas County at the foot of the Rampart Range, the eastern edge of the Rocky Mountains in this area.
 It is 15 mi southwest of Castle Rock, the Douglas County seat.
 Perry Park Ranch is known for the dramatic array of 'red rock' sandstone rock formations.
 They are part of the Fountain Formation, which is found along the eastern mountain face of the Front Range.
 The Pike National Forest and Rampart Range neighbor the community to the west.

 The Perry Park CDP has an area of 22.240 km2, including 0.091 km2 of water.